s-victor/TinyPedal/docs/customization.md

 ## Saving JSON file
-TinyPedal automatically saves setting when user makes changes to widget position, or has toggled widget visibility, auto-hide, overlay-lock, etc. Changes will only take effect after `Reload` preset, or clicked `save` or `apply` button in `Config` dialog, or `Restart` APP.
+TinyPedal automatically saves setting when user makes changes to widget position, or has toggled widget visibility, auto-hide, overlay-lock, etc. Changes will only take effect after `Reload` preset, or clicked `Save` or `Apply` button in `Config` dialog, or `Restart` APP.

 ## Backup JSON file